Thermophotovoltaics

 Project Dates: September 2021 - Present

-Supervisors: Prof. Asegun Henry
+Supervisor: Prof. Asegun Henry

 Location: Atomistic Simulation & Energy Research Group, Massachusetts Institute of Technology